Tessa Packard's Guide to Chelsea, London

 For 108 years, the Royal Horticultural Society’s Chelsea Flower Show, Britain’s largest annual gardening event, has been drawing crowds to the west London borough of Chelsea.
 Steeped in history, this leafy neighborhood is one of the prettiest—and most desirable—districts in the city, with heritage architecture, traditional London townhouses and picture-perfect English gardens.
 It attracts visitors not just for its charming aesthetic and horticultural prowess, but a buzzing social scene fueled by Michelin-starred restaurants and designer boutiques from the biggest names in fashion and interiors—our flagship store has been located in the area for more than a decade.

-This September, Chelsea will once again bloom as gardening enthusiasts from across the globe gather for another week of floral displays and cutting-edge design.
+This May, Chelsea will once again bloom as gardening enthusiasts from across the globe gather for another week of floral displays and cutting-edge design.
 In honor of the occasion, we asked jeweler Tessa Packard for her guide to the best restaurants, bars and shops to explore.
-The designer, who shares our passion for beautifully crafted pieces, has lived in the area for the best part of five years, and during that time has amassed a Little Black Book of places to visit.
+The designer, who shares our passion for beautifully crafted pieces, has lived in the area for several years, and during that time has amassed a Little Black Book of places to visit.
 Here, she shares her favorite spots.

 I’ve lived in Chelsea for almost five years, but I spent a lot of time in this neighborhood when I was growing up thanks to a number of drinking establishments and nightclubs that were happy to overlook fake IDs (or no ID for that matter).
 Being a country girl at heart, I’m a fan of low-rise, residential spaces to live and work in, and although Chelsea has so much going on, it still manages to maintain a small-town vibe with plenty of green, leafy places and not a skyscraper in sight.